 Mixed Twist Stems

 Georgian mixed-twist wine glass stems are the result of combining an opaque twist with an air twist.
-The enamel threads of an opaque twist may be found outside vertical air columns and vice versa.
-The art form reaches its zenith when opaque twists and air twists are interwoven.
+The enamel threads of an opaque twist may be found outside vertical air cables and vice versa.
+The Georgian wine glass stem form reaches its zenith when opaque twists and air twists are interwoven.
 Strands of air may be layered or "banked" onto the surface of an opaque twist single or double corkscrew and interwoven strands of air and enamel encircle the central structure.
 Mixed twists with coloured enamels are very rare indeed.

-As with opaque twists stems we find multiple bowl types on mixed twist glasses.
+As with 18th century Georgian period opaque twists stems we find multiple bowl types on mixed twist glasses.
 Moulded fluting or standard engraving designs are not uncommon.
-Domed and folded feet are found on less than one in twenty examples.
+Domed and folded feet with snapped pontil marks are found on less than one in twenty examples.
 The beauty in mixed twists is truly in the stem, preferably viewed by candlelight to enhance its refractive properties.